 Situated in Kirksville, a welcoming college town in northeastern Missouri, Truman provides the perfect setting for the pursuit of a rich college experience.
-Take a virtual campus tour or visit us and explore our beautiful 180-acre campus.
+Take a virtual campus tour or arrange a personal visit and explore our beautiful 180-acre campus.
 Kirksville is within easy driving distance of major cities such as St. Louis, Kansas City, and Des Moines.

-From Kansas City: Take interstate 35 north to highway 36.
-Follow 36 east until Macon, MO.
-At Macon, take high 63 north into Kirksville.
-Note: Route 11 north into Kirksville is windy and may be difficult for drivers new to the area.
+From Kansas City: Take Interstate 35 north to Highway 36.
+Follow 36 east to Macon, Mo.
+At Macon, take Highway 63 north into Kirksville.

-- Train: The Amtrak Station in La Plata, Missouri, is only 15 miles south of Kirksville.
+Train: The Amtrak Station in La Plata, Mo., is only 15 miles south of Kirksville.
 Amtrak often offers special deals for students.

 If you need transportation from the Kirksville Regional Airport, the Amtrak Station, or the Bus drop-off, see the Kirksville Tourism website.

-- Weekday Visitors: Obtain a visitor’s parking pass from the Office of Admission located in the Ruth W. Town Museum & Visitors Center.
+Weekday Visitors: Obtain a visitor’s parking pass from the Office of Admission located in the Ruth W. Towne Museum & Visitors Center.